krptn/krypton/README-USER-AUTH.md

 **Note:** to use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).

-It is prefered to use integrations as using this API directly does not protect from brute force attacks.
-When you integrate with webframeworks, if an IP has too many requests it gets blocked.
-If you use this make sure to also use rate limiting!
+**Please note:** that this not protect you against brute force attacks - make sure to enable rate limiting on your host.

 **Note:** usernames are not encrypted.